dotansimha/graphql-code-generator/website/docs/generated-config/java-resolvers.md

       package: custom.package.name
 ```

-### mappers (`Object`)
+### `mappers`

+type: `object`

 Allow you to replace specific GraphQL types with your custom model classes.
 This is useful when you want to make sure your resolvers returns the correct class.
 The default value is the values set by `defaultMapper` configuration.
 You can use a direct path to the package, or use `package#class` syntax to have it imported.

-#### Usage Example
+#### Usage Examples

 ```yml
 generates: